 "Oh, just preparing one of these ugly bastards," he says with a sneer.
 He holds the lobster up and shakes it.

 The man smirks and holds the lobster out to me.
-I reach out for it, but he pulls it away teasingly.
+I reach for it, but he pulls it away teasingly.

 "You want it?" he asks me, taunting.

 "Know what I want?" he questions me.
 Of course I do.
 I'm not an idiot.
 It spelled out in his glaze like neon lights in the desert.
-I know and don't hesitate once because I'm dedicated to may causes.
+I know and don't hesitate once because I'm dedicated to my causes.
 And, once again, masochistic.

 "Is that all!" the man says mockingly and releases the lobster into the tub to get his hands on me.
-I dive around him and soon have the lobster in my hands, drenching my apron.
+I dive around him and soon have the lobster in my own hands, drenching my apron.

 "Thanks," I call and make a run for it.
 I don't look back once, but I can hear the man calling.
 By his surprise at my leaving, I don't think he actually believed I wanted the lobster.
-I suppose it's healthy that he has such a high opinion of his attractiveness, but it's only an opinion.
+I suppose it's healthy that he has such a high opinion of his attractiveness, but it's still only an opinion.

 Other people, waiters, and chefs run to the kitchen to see what the fuss is about, but I'm careful.
 I walk quickly towards the men's' room.
 There, I wrap the lobster in my apron, which has successfully kept my clothes dry, but now keeps the animal wet.
 I walk out cradling the bundle as employees rush past.

-"Ma'am, you see a woman run by here with a lobster?" a random searcher asks me.
+"Sir, you see a woman run by here with a lobster?" a random searcher asks me.